David L. Hoggan: Holocaust denial

-In following years, author Lucy Dawidowicz wrote that Hoggan maintained a close association with various neo-Nazi and Holocaust denial groups.
+In following years Hoggan maintained a close association with various neo-Nazi and Holocaust denial groups.
 In 1969 a short book was published called The Myth of the Six Million, denying the Holocaust.
-The book listed no author, but the work was by Hoggan, though published without his permission.
-This should not be confused with his earlier book of 1965 called The Myth of the 'New History, on America's wars.
-The Myth of the Six Million was published by the Noontide Press, a small Los Angeles-based publisher specializing in explicitly antisemitic literature owned and operated by Willis Carto.
-Hoggan sued Carto in 1969 for publishing the book (written in 1960) without his permission; the case was settled out of court in 1973.
+The book had a foreword, by "E. L. Anderson", but listed no author; it was by Hoggan (written in 1960) but published without his permission (it is not to be confused with his The Myth of the 'New History).

+The publisher was the Noontide Press, a small Los Angeles-based publisher specializing in explicitly antisemitic literature owned and operated by Willis Carto (apparently the "E. L. Anderson" of the foreword).
+Hoggan sued Carto in 1969 for publishing without his permission; the case was settled out of court in 1973.

-The Myth of the Six Million was one of the first books, if not the first book, in the English language to promote Holocaust denial.
-In The Myth of the Six Million, Hoggan argued that all of the evidence for the Holocaust was manufactured after the war as a way of trying to justify what Hoggan called a war of aggression against Germany.
-The Myth of the Six Million was published with a foreword by "E. L. Anderson", which was apparently a pseudonym for Carto.
-As part of The Myth of the Six Million, there was an appendix comprising five articles first published in The American Mercury.
-The five articles were "Zionist Fraud" by Harry Elmer Barnes, "The Elusive Six Million" by Austin App, "Was Anne Frank's Diary a Hoax" by Teressa Hendry, "Paul Rassinier: Historical Revisionist" by Herbert C. Roseman, "The Jews that Aren't" by Leo Heiman, and a favorable review of Paul Rassinier's work by Barnes.
+The book was one of the first, possibly the first, in the English language, to promote Holocaust denial.
+In it Hoggan argued that all the evidence for the Holocaust was manufactured after the war as a way of trying to justify what Hoggan called a war of aggression against Germany.
+It included an appendix comprising five articles first published in The American Mercury: "Zionist Fraud" by Harry Elmer Barnes, "The Elusive Six Million" by Austin App, "Was Anne Frank's Diary a Hoax" by Teressa Hendry, "Paul Rassinier: Historical Revisionist" by Herbert C. Roseman, "The Jews that Aren't" by Leo Heiman, and a favorable review of Paul Rassinier's work by Barnes.